-ENGT-272 Engineering Materials
+ENGT 272 Engineering Materials 4 Credits

 This course covers the basic principles that govern the properties and behavior of engineering materials: atomic structures, interatomic forces, amorphous and crystalline structures, and phase transformations.
 The course also covers the study of the capabilities and limitations of different materials such as metals, polymers, ceramics, and corrosion.
 Three lecture and two laboratory hours per week.

 Prerequisites: MATH 221 Calculus I and PHYS 161 General Physics I; or waiver by placement testing results.

-ENGT-273 Statics
+ENGT 273 Statics

 This course is a study of loads (force, torque) on physical systems in static equilibrium.
 It covers the analysis of force and moment vectors and their resultants, using free-body diagrams.
 Applications analyzed in this course include simple trusses, frames, and machines; distribution of loads; and internal forces in beams.
 Properties of areas, second moments, and the laws of friction are also covered.
+MATLAB is used to support computational analysis.
+Two lecture and two laboratory hours per

-Prerequisite: PHYS 161 General Physics I. Pre/Co-requisite: MATH 222 Calculus II; or waiver by placement testing results.
+Prerequisites: MATH 222 Calculus II and PHYS 161 General Physics I; or waiver by placement testing results.

-ENGT-274 Dynamics
+ENGT 274 Dynamics

-This course covers basic principles that govern forces and torques and their effects on the motion of particles and rigid bodies.
-This course also covers force, energy, and momentum methods, as well as the study of unidirectional vibrations.
+This course covers the basic principles that govern forces and torques and their effects on the motion of particles and rigid bodies.
+This course also covers force, energy, and momentum analysis methods, as well as the study of unidirectional vibrations.
+MATLAB is used for computational analysis.
+Two lecture and two laboratory hours per week.

 Prerequisites: ENGT 273 Statics and MATH 222 Calculus II; or waiver by placement testing results.

-ENGT-275 Strength of Materials
+ENGT 275 Strength of Materials 4 Credits

 This course provides engineering students with an understanding of various responses exhibited by solid engineering materials when subjected to mechanical and thermal loadings.
 It provides an introduction to the physical mechanisms associated with the design-limiting behavior of engineering materials, especially stiffness, strength, touchness, and durability.
 It also explores the basic mechanical properties of engineering materials, testing procedures used to quantify these properties, and ways in which these properties characterize material response.
-The student acquires quantitative skills to deal with materialslimiting problems in engineering design and a basis for materials selection in mechanical design.
+The student acquires quantitative skills to deal with materials-limiting problems in engineering design and a basis for materials selection in mechanical design.
 Three lecture and two laboratory hours per week.

 Prerequisite: ENGT 273 Statics.

-ENGT-276 Engineering Thermodynamics
+ENGT 276 Engineering Thermodynamics 3 Credits

 This course introduces fundamental thermodynamic concepts relevant to various engineering applications.
-Concepts such as work, temperature, and heat are introduced; and students are taught the zeroth, first, and second laws of thermodynamics and their application.
+Concepts such as work, temperature, and heat are introduced, and students are taught the zeroth, first, and second laws of thermodynamics and their application.
 An introduction to thermodynamic properties of idealized and real fluids is also provided.
-Students also learn theories related to the thermodynamic cycles such as refrigeration, gas power, and steam, which govern the operation of various practical devices such as internal combustion engines, jet engines, power generators, refrigerators, and air conditioners.
-Prerequisite: ENGT 273 Statics.
+Students also learn theories related to the thermodynamic cycles, such as refrigeration, gas power, and steam, which govern the operation of various practical devices such as internal combustion engines, jet engines, power generators, refrigerators, and air conditioners.
+MATLAB is used for computational analysis.
+Two lecture and two laboratory hours per week.